-Trying to figure out what the best cooking oil to use is confusing.
-With so many different options, how do you know which cooking oil to choose and which is the healthiest?
+Wondering what the best and healthiest cooking oil are?
+With so many different options, how do you know which is the healthiest oil to cook with?
 Are you getting enough omega-3 and omega-6 fatty acids?
 What about polyunsaturated and monounsaturated fat?
 Does that even matter?
-From the tireless google searches and advice your friends have given you, we thought it was about time we gave you some cold hard facts about which types of cooking oils you should be using.
+From the tireless google searches and advice your friends have given you, we thought it was about time we gave you some cold hard facts about the healthiest oils you should cook with.

-Here are a few key things to keep in mind, when choosing a cooking oil.
+Here are a few key things to keep in mind, when choosing a healthy cooking oil.

 - Calories: All cooking oils will have around 120 calories and 13 grams of fat per tablespoon.
 There aren't oils you can cook with that are magically lower in calories than others.
 So if you're trying to cut your caloric intake by using a different type of cooking oil, think again.